 The developers of Hazeldean Gardens are committed to playing a positive role in the community.
-Following are some of the initiatives that have been undertaken, or are planned.
+Following are some of the initiatives that have been undertaken.

 INNOVATIVE PUBLIC-PRIVATE PARTNERSHIP

 Hazeldean Gradens has established an innovative public – private partnership with the City of Ottawa and the Kavanagh family (owners of the former landmark Stittsville Flea Market).
-This partnership provides for a number of enhancements to the unused public greenspace located at the intersection of Hazeldean Road and Stittsville Main, adjacent to the retirement residence site.
+This partnership has provided for a number of enhancements to the unused public greenspace located at the intersection of Hazeldean Road and Stittsville Main, adjacent to the retirement residence site.
 These enhancements include a new “Welcome to Stittsville” sign, installation of a Canadian flag beside the sign, and the construction of age-friendly recreational facilities.